Long-distance bus travel

 Important notes on bus travel

 The long-distance buses on major routes are modern, air conditioned vehicles, but some older buses in less touristy areas are in worse condition.
 In extreme cases, they may have no working windows, and may have people, sacks of grain, or even live animals filling the aisles!

 - On most major routes it is possible to choose between different levels of luxury, which is reflected in the price of the ticket.
 VIP buses (sometimes called Express buses, although they are not always faster) are very comfortable, usually having reclining seats and 2+1 seating (as opposed to the usual 2+2).
 For more comprehensive information on routes, go to individual destinations.

 - Many bus schedules operate over night, which allows you to make the most of your days.

 - Most longer journeys feature at least one refreshment stop.
 These offer you the opportunity to stretch your legs and get a drink and a bite to eat; if you are travelling to or from Yangon, most buses stop for half an hour at 115 Mile, a large complex of restaurants and hotels on the main Yangon-Nay Pyi Taw-Mandalay Expressway (2.5 hours north of Yangon).
-Buses do not generally have toilets.
+Buses do not have toilets on board.

-- Air conditioned buses can get cold.
-It’s a good idea to have another layer to cover up with, although blankets are sometimes provided.
+- Air conditioned buses can get cold; it is a good idea to have another layer to cover up with, although blankets are sometimes provided.